 What to include in your PRISMAS application

 Your application must include the following documents:

-- Curriculum Vitae in the Europass format (download template here).
+- Curriculum Vitae in the Europass format, max 4 A4 pages (download template here).

 - Two-page cover letter (if you apply for more than one PRISMAS project at one or more universities you should include a priority ranking).